OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 So far, you've been using static analysis techniques without running the target apps.
 In the real world—especially when reversing malware or more complex apps—pure static analysis is very difficult.
 Observing and manipulating an app during run time makes it much, much easier to decipher its behavior.
 Next, we'll have a look at dynamic analysis methods that help you do just that.

 Android apps support two different types of debugging: Debugging on the level of the Java runtime with the Java Debug Wire Protocol (JDWP), and Linux/Unix-style ptrace-based debugging on the native layer, both of which are valuable to reverse engineers.

-##### Activating Developer Options

-Since Android 4.2, the "Developer options" submenu is by default hidden in the Settings app.
-To activate it, tap the "Build number" section of the "About phone" view seven times.
-Note that the build number field's location varies slightly by device—for example, on LG Phones, it is under "About phone -> Software information."
-Once you have done this, "Developer options" will be shown at bottom of the Settings menu.
-Once developer options are activated, you can enable debugging with the "USB debugging" switch.

 ##### Debugging Release Apps